autometrics-dev/am/README.md

 ### Quickstart

-The following will download, configure and start Prometheus, which will scrape your local service running on port 3000:
+The following will download, configure and start Prometheus.
+Assuming you've created an application that is running locally on port `3000` it will start scraping the metrics for that service on that port:

 ```
 am start :3000